-- (a) maturity or other policy benefit payments due on specified dates are treated as claims payable on the due dates; - (b) death, surrender and other benefits without due dates are treated as claims payable, on the date of receipt of intimation of death of the assured or occurrence of contingency covered; - (c) benefits payable under investment-linked, contract include net cancellation of units and are recognised as surrender; and - (d) bonus on DPF policy upon its declaration. - (I) Insurance receivables
+- (i) maturity or other policy benefit payments due on specified dates are treated as claims payable on the due dates; - death, surrender and other benefits without due dates are treated as claims payable, on the date of receipt of intimation of death of the assured or occurrence of contingency covered; - (iii) benefits payable under investment-linked contract include net cancellation of units and are recognised as surrender; and - (iv) bonus on DPF policy upon its declaration. - (I) Insurance receivables

-Insurance receivables are recognised when due and measured on initial recognition at the fair value of the consideration received or receivable.
+Insurance receivables are recognised when due and measured on initial recognition at fair value.
 Subsequent to initial recognition, insurance receivables are measured at amortised cost, using the effective yield method.

-If there is objective evidence that the insurance receivable is impaired, the Company reduces the carrying amount of the insurance receivable accordingly and recognises that impairment loss in the statement of income.
+If there is objective evidence that the insurance receivable is impaired, the Company reduces the carrying amount of the insurance receivable accordingly and recognises that impairment loss in profit or loss.
 The Company gathers the objective evidence that an insurance receivable is impaired using the same process adopted for financial assets carried at amortised cost.
 The impairment loss is calculated under the same method used for these financial assets.
 These processes are described in Note 2.2(g) to the financial statements.